 Vaginal inflammation

 What are the symptoms of colpitis, vaginal inflammation?

-Depending on the severity and progress of vaginitis, a vaginal inflammation can show different symptoms.
+Depending on the severity and progression of vaginitis, vaginal inflammation can show different symptoms.
 The range of symptoms in colpitis is wide.
-Besides symptomless vaginal inflammations, there can also be easily noticeable redness and swelling of the labia and a sore vagina.
+Besides symptom-free vaginal inflammations, there can also be easily noticeable redness and swelling of the labia and a sore vagina.

-In the case of infection-related vaginitis, increased vaginal discharge is an important sign.
-A watery, sometimes light grayish discharge indicates bacterial vaginosis, whereas thick, crumbly yellowish discharge is a sign of a fungal infection.
-Bacterial vaginosis also leads to an unpleasant fishy smell, making it easier to distinguish.
+In the case of infection-related vaginitis, increased vaginal discharge is an important indicator.
+A watery, sometimes light grayish discharge points to bacterial vaginosis, whereas thick, crumbly yellowish discharge is a sign of a fungal infection.
+Bacterial vaginosis also causes an unpleasant fishy odor, making it easier to distinguish.
 Fungal infections usually cause intense itching.

+Vaginal inflammation